 The technical details weren’t the hardest part to overcome, though.
 As I was creating the first design, I found myself constantly fighting the automatic inclination to slim her down.
 I kept shaving down her curves, dechubbinating her thighs, giving her breast reduction surgery, one stitch at a time.
 I found myself trying to figure out how to make her breasts even, how to round her face more.
 A lifetime of living in a society that reduces women to cardboard cutouts was fighting to whittle this goddess image into a Bratz doll.

 The process was difficult and halting.
 Every time I caught myself making her less than she is, I had to go back and see if I had missed other instances.
 She and I had talks about her rejecting the tyranny of symmetrical breasts.
 I took to calling her “Boobs McGee” and referring to her “bodacious tatas” while I worked.
 It was as much about ripping out all the ugly stitches of body shaming, as it was about creating a piece of embroidery to hang on my wall.

 Venus hangs on the wall near the front door, now.
 She is a constant reminder that bodies are meant to take up space, big and small.
 She tells me to lead with my tits when I walk out of my house.
 She informs me that I am an artist, just working on a different canvas.
 And she passes on a message from Sheela na Gig, “Time to finish up my design.”

-If you like the Venus of Willendorf design, you can buy a copy directly from me for $4.00 by clicking this link.
+If you like the Venus of Willendorf design, I’ve put it up in my Etsy store for sale.
 If you make it, please share pictures in the comments.